Batman (comic book): Volume 3

+Volume 4

+In February 2025, it was announced that, following the conclusion of the "Hush 2" storyline, Matt Fraction would write a fourth volume of the Batman ongoing in September that same year, with Jorge Jimenez providing the artwork.

 Annuals

 The Batman series has had Annuals published beginning in 1961.
 Seven issues of Batman Annual were published from 1961–1964.
 An additional 17 issues were published from 1982 to 2000 and the numbering continued from the 1961 series.
-Writer Mike W. Barr and artist Trevor Von Eeden crafted Batman Annual #8 (1982) and Von Eeden has noted that it is "the book I’m most proud of, in my 25 year career at DC Comics.
+Writer Mike W. Barr and artist Trevor Von Eeden crafted Batman Annual #8 (1982) and Von Eeden has noted that it is "the book I'm most proud of, in my 25 year career at DC Comics.
 I was able to ink it myself, and also got my girlfriend at the time, Lynn Varley, to colour it - her first job in comics."

 Four more Annuals were published from 2006 to 2011, again with the numbering continued from the previous series.
 In 2012, a new Annual series was begun with a #1 issue.